mdolon/mdolon-dot-com/_posts/2018-12-15-how-running-changed-my-life.md

 </div>

-While Palo Alto instilled a new sense of confidence in my endurance, it wasn't truly put to the test until a couple of years later.
+While Palo Alto instilled a new sense of confidence in my endurance, it wasn't truly put to the test until the following year.
 I had started a new job and heard that several of my coworkers had signed up for a "corporate 5K."
 I wasn't really sure what a 5k was but I liked the idea of hanging out with my coworkers outside of work, so I signed up.
 On race day, I remember my coworkers discussing their training regimens and having a visceral **'oh crap'** moment as I began wondering if this was something I could actually do.
 I shrugged it off and figured that if I ran